Efstathios Aloneftis: Omonia Nicosia

 Born in Nicosia, Cyprus, Aloneftis began his professional career playing for Omonia, making his first appearance for the senior squad during the 2000–01 season however his real talent became apparent during 2003–04.
 His successes with Omonia include one championship (2003), one super cup (2001) and one cup in 2005.

 Larissa

-He then moved to the Greek club Larissa on 22 June 2005, for a transfer fee of CYP £136,000.
+He then moved to the Greek club AEL on 22 June 2005, for a transfer fee of CYP £136,000.
 The 2006–07 season was good for Aloneftis and in January 2007 he went on trial to Queens Park Rangers, but no move was materialised.
 At the end of the same season he played with his team in the Cup final, where he was in the starting lineup and his team beat 2–1 Panathinaikos and won the Cup.

 Energie Cottbus

 On 31 May 2007, German side Energie Cottbus announced the signing of Aloneftis on free transfer under the Bosman ruling, making him the first Cypriot to compete in the Bundesliga.